j5v/xetune/README.md

 It has the ability to read files that you drop in, interpreting them as `.scl` (Scala) files, and can export `.scl` files as downloads.

-The XeTune app does not transmit nor collect your data, but it stores configuration data to localStorage, which can include user-entered data in tunings, though the round trip of loading this configuration is not yet complete.
+The XeTune app does not transmit nor collect your data, but it stores configuration data to localStorage, which can include user-entered data in tunings.
 Be aware that proprietary browsers, and browser plugins/extensions might transmit data.

 # For developers